The survey was conducted in 4 waves as follows:

-The World Bank in collaboration with the Kenya National Bureau of Statistics and the University of California Berkeley are conducting the Kenya COVID-19 Rapid Response Phone Survey to track the socioeconomic impacts of the COVID-19 pandemic and provide timely data to inform a targeted response.
-This dataset contains information from the first and second waves of the COVID-19 RRPS Household Survey which is part of a three-wave bi-monthly panel survey that targets Kenyan nationals.
-The same households are interviewed every two months, between May and October 2020 and it is conducted using Computer Assisted Telephone Interviewing (CATI) techniques.
-Households that were not reached in wave 1 were also contacted along with households that were interviewed in wave 1.
-The wave 1 status of these households can be checked from the variable "surveystatus_rd1".
+The World Bank in collaboration with the Kenya National Bureau of Statistics and the University of California, Berkeley are conducting the Kenya COVID-19 Rapid Response Phone Survey to track the socioeconomic impacts of the COVID-19 pandemic and provide timely data to inform a targeted response.
+This dataset contains information from four waves of the COVID-19 RRPS, which is part of a bi-monthly panel survey that targets Kenyan nationals and started in May 2020.
+The same households are interviewed every two months, with interviews conducted using Computer Assisted Telephone Interviewing (CATI) techniques.
+Sampled households that were not reached in earlier waves were also contacted along with households that were interviewed before.
+The “wave” variable represents in which wave the households were interviewed in.

-The dataset contains information from two samples of Kenyan households.
-The first sample is a randomly drawn subset of all households that were part of the 2015/16 Kenya Integrated Household Budget Survey (KIHBS) Computer-Assisted Personal Interviewing (CAPI) pilot.
-It covers urban and rural areas and is designed to be representative of the population of Kenya using cell phones.
-The second is made up of households whose members were randomly dialed from a list of active numbers created from the 2020 Numbering Frame produced by the Kenya Communications Authority.
+The data set contains information from two samples of Kenyan households.
+The first sample is a randomly drawn subset of all households that were part of the 2015/16 Kenya Integrated Household Budget Survey (KIHBS) Computer-Assisted Personal Interviewing (CAPI) pilot and provided a phone number.
+The second was obtained through the Random Digit Dialing method, by which active phone numbers created from the 2020 Numbering Frame produced by the Kenya Communications Authority are randomly selected.
+The samples cover urban and rural areas and are designed to be representative of the population of Kenya using cell phones.
+All waves of this survey include information on household background, service access, employment, food security, income loss, transfers, health, and COVID-19 knowledge.

 Kind of Data